rodrigof1307/personal-banking-app/README.md

 ### Prerequisites

-You must have node, npm and yarn installed on your machine
+You must have node, npm, yarn and docker installed on your machine

 ### Running the project